profsmith89/ctps/_sources/chap11.md

 This fundamental difference in purpose is one of the reasons why we talk about the set of all states in a FSM and yet say that we're not often concerned with the full enumeration of states in a goal-directed search problem.
 In a FSM, when the input veers off a known path toward a goal state, our script can raise an error.
 In goal-directed search, we don't know what sequences of steps lead us to the goal state until we find one, and when we find one, we may be uninterested in finding another.

-## Solutions with particular characteristics
+## Solutions with specific characteristics

 In goal-directed search, there is a lot we don't know.
 First, we don't know, given a particular set of nodes and edges, if it is possible to get from the start state to the goal state.
 And when there is a solution, we don't know if there is more than one.

-Sometimes, all we care about is finding a solution (or reporting that there isn't one), and any one will do just fine.
+Sometimes, all we care about is finding a solution (or reporting that there isn't one), and any will do just fine.
 For example, any road that gets me home is a good road.
-Other times, we may decide to put some constraints on the search problem so that it yields solutions with particular characteristics.
+Other times, we may decide to put some constraints on the search problem so that it yields solutions with specific characteristics.
 For instance, we may not feel that all roads are equally desirable: If we can get home without taking a toll road, that's what we'd like.
 A solution with the desired characteristics might not exist, but if one does, our script should return it.

 ## Let's walk before we drive

 Let's stop talking about what a script that implements goal-directed search should do and start building one.
 The first thing we need for our problem-to-be-solved is a city map.
-We can build a nice regular one with the abstract data type `CitySqGrid`.[^fn3] We simply have to tell it how big we would like our square grid of city blocks to be.[^fn4]
+We can build a nice regular one with the abstract data type `CitySqGrid`.[^fn3] We simply tell it how big we would like our square grid of city blocks to be.[^fn4]

 ```{code-block} python
 ---